afsalthaj/demo-golem-1.0/README.md

 ## Route 5: Get the total play time tracked for a particular movie played on a particular device-type of the user.

-In this case the worker actually responds with a `Result<Option<u64>, String>`.
+Rib: Explaining how Rib allows us to write up a useful Http Response, when worker function can either return an error message, or, it could return an optional indicating that user may or may not have started playing the movie yet. `Result<Option<u64>, String>`.

-This indicates that the total playtime is a Ok(None) if the user hasn't ever played that movie yet.
+Example: The total playtime is a Ok(None) if the user hasn't ever played that movie yet.
 And it can also throw an error with a message as `Str` if you pass an invalid device-id, or for other failure scenarios.

 ##### Route-details